-THE OFFERING Common stock offered by us shares Common stock to be outstanding immediately after this offering shares, or shares if the underwriters exercise their option to purchase additional shares in full.
-Underwriters' option to purchase additional shares shares Use of proceeds We estimate that the net proceeds from the sale of shares of common stock will be approximately \$ million, or \$ if the underwriters exercise their option to purchase additional shares, based upon an assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of shares of common stock will be approximately \$67.7 million, or \$78.2 million if the underwriters exercise their option to purchase additional shares, based upon an assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 We currently intend to use the net proceeds from this offering to fund our VY-AADC01 program for advanced Parkinson's disease, to fund our preclinical programs, including VY-SOD101 for a monogenic form of ALS, VY-FXN01 for Friedreich's ataxia, VY-HTT01 for Huntington's disease and VY-SMN101 for SMA, and for working capital and other general corporate purposes.
 See the section titled "Use of Proceeds" for additional information.

-Risk factors See the section titled "Risk Factors" for a discussion of factors that you should consider before deciding t invest in our common stock.
+See the section titled "Risk Factors" for a discussion of factors that you should consider before deciding t invest in our common stock.

 Proposed NASDAQ Global Market symbol "VYGR"

-The number of shares of common stock to be outstanding after this offering is based on 89,397,633 shares of common stock outstanding as of June 30, 2015 (including 9,181,436 shares of unvested restricted stock subject to repurchase by us), and excludes the following:
+The number of shares of common stock to be outstanding after this offering is based on 21,034,710 shares of common stock outstanding as of June 30, 2015 (including 2,160,342 shares of unvested restricted stock subject to repurchase by us), and excludes the following:

-- 1,440,990 shares of common stock issuable upon the exercise of outstanding options as of June 30, 2015 having a weighted average exercise price of \$1.71; - 21,378 shares of common stock reserved for future issuance under our 2014 Stock Option and Grant Plan, as amended, as of June 30, 2015; and - shares of common stock reserved for future issuance under our 2015 Stock Option and Incentive Plan, or 2015 Stock Option Plan, which will become effective immediately prior to the completion of this offering.
+- 339,035 shares of common stock issuable upon the exercise of outstanding options as of June 30, 2015 having a weighted average exercise price of \$7.27: - 5,070 shares of common stock reserved for future issuance under our 2014 Stock Option and Grant Plan, as amended, as of June 30, 2015; - 1,311,812 shares of common stock reserved for future issuance under our 2015 Stock Option and Incentive Plan, or 2015 Stock Option Plan, which wi become effective immediately prior to the completion of this offering; and - 262,362 shares of common stock reserved for future issuance under our 2015 Employee Stock Purchase Plan, or 2015 ESPP, which will become effective immediately prior to the completion of this offering.